Awards

 You do exceptional things in the classroom every single day.
 NCTE is here to recognize them.

-NCTE LGBTQ+ Advocacy & Leadership Award
+NCTE LGBTQIA+ Advocacy & Leadership Award

-The University of Alabama
+University of Georgia

 Award Details

-Members of the LGBTQ+ community have always been active in literacy teaching and learning; they also have been active members of NCTE.
+Members of the LGBTQIA+ community have always been active in literacy teaching and learning; they also have been active members of NCTE.
 This award demonstrates NCTE’s vision to strengthen an increasingly inclusive organization that provides more access to diverse voices.
 This award also helps promote cross-community connections and values and supports the agency of diverse leaders in the field.

 Purpose: